Call to schedule your appointment today at toll free: (888) 928-0343

 Is MAKOplasty® covered by insurance?

 MAKOplasty is a knee arthroplasty procedure that is typically covered by all Medicare approved health plans.
 Private insurance plans vary, so check with yours to confirm coverage.
 Both your surgeon and the hospital will verify your insurance coverage and applicable co-pays and/or deductibles before scheduling your surgery.
-Ask your Sierra Providence Health Network scheduling coordinator about our Easy-Pay plan offering convenient payment arrangements for your hospitalization deductible and/or co-pay amount.
+Ask your The Hospitals of Providence scheduling coordinator about our Easy-Pay plan offering convenient payment arrangements for your hospitalization deductible and/or co-pay amount.